ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 #### Check me out on FantasyPros!

-You can see all of my articles **[here.](https://www.fantasypros.com/news/correspondents/jim-colombo.php)** Thanks for reading!
+You can see all of my articles <a target="_blank" href="https://www.fantasypros.com/news/correspondents/jim-colombo.php">here<a/>.
+Thanks for reading!

-You can see all of my articles
-<a target="_blank" href="https://www.fantasypros.com/news/correspondents/jim-colombo.php">here<a/>

 <br>
 <br>